— Baseball is a Game of Movement —

 One outfield group working on fly balls tossed by the coach.
 Tossing is more accurate; it is a common practice at the professional level (Video example; watch 0:00-0:20).
 We eliminate flubbed hits from using a bat.
 No ‘do overs’ minimizes waiting around; gets players more reps.

 Important Note: Remind players that Fielding the ground ball or fly ball is only 50% of the skill work.
-We put equal emphasis on the player making a Quality Throw each time (regardless of how well they fielding the ball).
+We put equal emphasis on the player making a Quality Throw each time (regardless of how well they field the ball).